 - Dying branches and yellow, brown and curling leaves, usually appearing in June and early July.

 - Brown or red streaks that can be seen in the wood when the bark is pulled back.

 It is critical to know that due to DED, a small tree can die in less than a month.
 If you are having doubts, you can request a consultation with a professional arborist to check for the symptoms.

 Prevention is the only way to control DED.
 Fungicide treatments are available but need to be repeated often and usually only prolong the life of the tree for a few years.

-- Take preventive measures.
 Ensuring that your trees are strong and healthy is crucial.
-ArborCare’s experts can help you keep them properly .
+Consult with one of ArborCare’s experts for an assessment.
 Make sure to never trim elm trees between April 1 and September 31.
 Bark beetles are active during this time and are attracted to the smell of cut wood.

-- Respect the law.
 Remember that it’s illegal to stock elm firewood in Alberta.
-In addition, you shouldn’t transport elm firewood into or within Alberta, as it could spread DED.
+Also, you shouldn’t transport elm firewood into or within Alberta, as it could spread DED.